zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 $ bundle install
 ```

-You can get more information on why this change is needed and how to configure your app to run Postgres locally see [why you cannot use Sqlite3 on Heroku](https://devcenter.heroku.com/articles/sqlite3).
+To get more information on why this change is needed and how to configure your app to run Postgres locally, see [why you cannot use Sqlite3 on Heroku](https://devcenter.heroku.com/articles/sqlite3).

 In addition to using the `pg` gem, you'll also need to ensure the `config/database.yml` is using the `postgresql` adapter.